google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/forms/index.md

 ### TL;DR {: .hide-from-toc }
 - Choose the most appropriate input type for your data to simplify input.
-- Offer suggestions as the user types with the <code>datalist</code> element.
+- Offer suggestions as the user types with the `datalist` element.

 ### HTML5 input types